Action1Corp/PSAction1/README.md

 ### Extending / testing / playground

-This interface is not exhaustive, it used the most commonly requested features of the API, but the API if far larger and feature rich than represented here.
+This interface is not exhaustive, it used the most commonly requested features of the API, but the API is far larger and feature rich than represented here.
 That said, the PSAction1 module can still assist.
 You can use the authentication mechanism to run custom URIs for the purpose of rapidly exploring the API or extending it for more function.
 To do this the PSAction1 module contains a RawURI method in Get-Action1.

 ```PowerShell